 Lordgenome from Tengen Toppa Gurren Lagann.
 On the one hand, he is a ruthless tyrant and Anti-Villain who doesn't care if his daughters live or die...on the other hand, he has rugged good looks and a cool-looking and powerful Humongous Mecha, and he can fight Mini-Mecha with zero weaponry whatsoever; by which we mean his bare hands, and almost tank a Big Bang-level attack with a scaled-up version of his mech.

 The Laughing Man from Ghost in the Shell: Stand Alone Complex.
 He has tons of copycat supporters, and in one episode, Motoko visits a chat room devoted to discussing how cool and rebellious the participants think he is.

 Femto a.k.a.
 Griffith in demon mode from Berserk.
 He is, considered by most of the fanbase, the most despised villain for what he has done over the course of the story (and particularly for doing one very heinous deed to a lovable character).
 Surely, his actions are unforgivable!...
 But DAMMIT!
 Why does he have to look so friggin' awesome in that quasi- evil costume (since he's technically naked)?!
 And dude - he has the power to bend reality at his will!How awesome can you get??

 Kotomine Kirei from Fate/ZeroBadass Normal priest, with bullet-proof vestments, extreme skill in Baji quan and insanely accurate and deadly knife skills.
-Also Gilgamesh, King of Heroes, with the largest sense of entitlement/ego this troper has ever seen in a villain to date.
+Also Gilgamesh, King of Heroes, with a largest sense of entitlement/ego.
 And they team up.